IanBellomy/Pair/readme.md

 enableDragAndDrop()
 \`\`\`\`

-Once called, the floatLayer will become draggable, and the pair will emit the following events:
+Once called, the `dragLayer` will become draggable, and the pair will emit the following events:

 - `"dragStart"`
 - `"dragEnter"`